Skip to main content

 def zen_source(credentials: Union[ZenApiKeyCredentials, ZenEmailCredentials, str] = dlt.secrets.value, some_option: bool = False):

-# depending on what the user provides in config, ZenApiKeyCredentials or ZenEmailCredentials will be injected in `credentials` argument
+# Depending on what the user provides in config, ZenApiKeyCredentials or ZenEmailCredentials will be injected into the `credentials` argument.
+Both classes implement `auth` so you can always call it.

 return dlt.resource([credentials], name="credentials")